-Human & Artificial Intelligence: The concept of Hybrid Personalization
+Human & AI: The concept of Hybrid Personalization

 In this blogpost, we introduce you to the fourth reason why personalizing news is more difficult than in other industries.
 We will touch base on the techniques of personalization.